MicrosoftDocs/visualstudio-docs/docs/ide/how-to-change-fonts-and-colors-in-visual-studio.md

 ---
-title: How to change fonts and colors and personalize for accessibility
+title: How to change font colors, text size, and high-contrast options
 description: Learn how to change the font color and the text size in Visual Studio, and how to select contrast options for accessibility concerns. ms.date: 08/20/2020 ms.topic: how-to